Radio Gol

 Buendía, Europa League winner dreaming of River, at Madrid final

 The four-hour time difference between Buenos Aires and Birmingham works against his fandom, but Aston Villa’s No. 10 still tries not to miss anything.
 “I don’t watch much, especially River.
 I follow them, I try to watch the matches.
 It’s very difficult because of the schedules and getting eight hours of sleep; rest and the time difference are tough.
-I try to keep up a little with what’s going on at the club,” he said.
+I try to keep up a bit with what’s going on at the club,” he said.

-A little less than eight years ago, when he was playing for Norwich City, Buendía had the incredible luck of being in the Spanish capital at the same time as River’s squad on the eve of the Copa Libertadores final against Boca.
+Just under eight years ago, when he was playing for Norwich City, Buendía had the incredible luck of being in the Spanish capital at the same time as River’s squad on the eve of the Copa Libertadores final against Boca.
 “I was playing here in England.
 It was kind of a crazy story,” he began.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.